 Maybe with new information, take another look at butter.
 Have a try at making it yourself, it's fun and easy.
-Direction can be found in the article 'Margarine vs Butter'.
+Directions can be found in the article 'Margarine vs Butter'.
 Basically you'll need some cream and a jar.
 The wooden butter bowl (in picture at left) for churning butter is only if you have a lot of butter fans in the house.
 To make margarine you'd first need a few million dollars for the manufacturing plant and chemical factory in order to get all those hazmat ingredients.
 Stick with butter.

-Lastly, there is a type of critical thinking called the Trivium - it involves knowledge (information), applying logic (reason) to determine what's accurate, and then sharing that rhetoric (persuasively) with others.
+Lastly, there is a type of critical thinking called the Trivium - it involves 3 elements: knowledge (information), applying logic (reason) to determine what's accurate, and then sharing that rhetoric (persuasion) with others.
+This method can be applied to any topic.
+Pick one and see what happens.